w3c/AB-public/position-statements/llms-in-standards/index.md

 In some cases, there are serious risks.

-First, there is possible patent infringement.
-LLMs may be trained on copyrighted materials.
-For our [royalty-free patent policy](https://www.w3.org/Consortium/Patent/), this is concerning: well-meaning contributions could infringe upon an existing patent, or create a liability.
+First, there is possible copyright infringement.
+As LLMs may be trained on copyrighted materials, well-meaning contributions could  create a liability.

 There could also be security risks.
 Providing Member Confidential information to LLMs could result in data leakage (we suggest particular caution with free products).